Curvature growth of some 4-dimensional gradient Ricci soliton singularity models: Curvature estimates for GRS singularity models

 We say that a complete noncompact oriented Riemannian $4$-manifold $(\mathcal{M}^4,g)$ is \emph{asymptotically locally Euclidean} (\emph{ALE}) if there exists $\tau > 0$, a compact subset $K$, a finite subgroup $\Gamma$ of $SO(4)$ acting freely on $S^3$, and an orientation-preserving diffeomorphism $\Phi : (\RR^4 - B_C(0))/\Gamma \Ra \M - K$ for some $C$ such that the pullback $\tilde{h}$ to the cover $\RR^4 - B_C(0)$ of $h = \Phi^*g$ satisfies $\pd_I (\tilde{h}_{jk} - \delta_{jk}) = O (|x|^{-\tau -|I|})$ for each multi-index $I=(i_1, i_2, i_3 ,i_4)$.
 By Bando, Kasue, and Nakajima \cite[Theorem 1.5]{BKN}, if an ALE manifold is Ricci flat, then there exists $\Phi$ with $\tau = 4$.

 It is conjectured that any simply-connected Ricci-flat ALE $4$-manifold must be hyperk\"ahler, the latter of which has been classified by Kronheimer \cite{K1, K2}.
 For progress in this direction, see Lock and Viaclovsky \cite{LV}.
+Appleton \cite{Appleton2} has shown that the Eguchi--Hanson space, which is a hyperk\"ahler ALE, can occur as a singularity model of $4$-dimensional Ricci flow.